wavefrontHQ/docs/integrations/logstash.md

     - Install the plugin --`logstash-plugin install *wavefront*.gem`.

 2. Create a config file that specifies wavefront as the output plugin and specifies settings for other plugins.
-You can see some examples under Optional Configuration below.{% raw %}
+You can see some examples under Optional Configuration below.{% raw %}
     ```
     output {
         wavefront {